yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 # The binary we just downloaded does not have any Xs in its permissions
 chmod +x chainctl_linux_x86_64

+# Review the binary's permissions after running 'chmod' command:
+ls -l
+# Are there Xs in the pemrissions section of the result?
+If so then move to the next step:

 sudo mv chainctl_linux_x86_64 /usr/local/bin/

+# We had to elevate our privileges to move a file into /usr/local/bin

+# Confirm it's not in our homer folder anymore:
+ls -l

+#Confirm the util works:
 chainctl_linux_x86_64 --help  # Should show help

-# Review the binary's permissions again:
-ls -l

-# Are there Xs in the pemrissions section?
 ```

 > End of module